Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 The efficient frontier is a key concept in portfolio optimization.
 It represents the set of portfolios that offer the highest expected returns for a given level of risk.
-This mod returns portfolios on the efficient frontier given expected returns and variances.
+This Mod returns portfolios on the efficient frontier given expected returns and variances.